 AMVERSEAS is a real-time operational system used in research and commercial vessels worldwide to acquire and distribute oceanographic and meteorological observations.
-The system has been created to assist the Ship of Opportunity Program (SOOP) and the Voluntary Observing Ship (VOS) program in their effort to provide data to scientists working in climate research, weather forecast and modeling.
-The system also generates reports for the U.S. Coast Guard's Automated Mutual-assistance Vessel Rescue system (AMVER) to aid in rescue missions at sea.
+The system assists the Ship of Opportunity Program (SOOP) and the Voluntary Observing Ship (VOS) program in their effort to provide data to scientists working in climate research, weather forecast and modeling.
+The system also generates reports for the U.S. Coast Guard's Automated Mutual-assistance Vessel Rescue system (AMVER) to aid in search and rescue missions at sea.